 The Great Barrier Reef Marine Park Authority also have a great new app – Eye on the Reef .
 This app contains a wealth of information on the weird and wonderful species you may encounter during your stay.
 We recommend downloading this app and encourage all guests to share their marine wildlife sightings with other marine park users.

 At Coral Sea Marina we advocate sustainable boating practices.
 Our marina rules reflect this commitment and provide guidelines for ensuring sustainable practices are observed by boat owners when staying at the marina.

 We are also passionate about the marine park in which we operate and as a result encourage all boating visitors to be mindful of their conduct and their impact on the marine environment whilst out enjoying the cruising grounds of the Whitsundays.

 The Great Barrier Reef Marine Park Authority have a range of resources available to visitors to the Whitsundays.
 These resources encourage sustainable boating practices, protecting native wildlife, as well as limiting the environmental impact of tourism in our region.
-Access their Whitsunday Guide here or speak with our Customer Relations team about the range of resources we can offer on check in.
+Access their Whitsunday Guide here or speak with our Guest Services team about the range of resources we can offer on check in.